A Quick History of Francis I, the King of France Known for His Love of Fine Wine

 Figure 0.1 Grand culverin of Francis I. A gift to his Ottoman allies recovered in Algiers, 1830

-Additionally, he funded the construction of a New City Hall (the Hôtel de Ville) in Paris in order to have complete control over the design.
+Additionally, he funded the construction of a New City Hall (the Hôtel de Ville) in Paris, which gave him control over the design planning.
 In the Bois de Boulogne, he built the Château de Madrid and renovated the Château de Saint-Germain-en-Laye.
 The restoration and extension of the Château de Fontainebleau, which swiftly became his beloved place of residence and also the home of his legal mistress, Anne, Duchess of Étampes, was the largest of Francis’ building projects.

 Sadly, Francis’ reign came to an end in 1547 when he was captured by Spanish forces during the Franco-Italian War and held prisoner for nearly a year before being ransomed back to France.
 He died just two years later, at the age of 54.
 But even in death, Francis’ love for wine lived on; legend has it that he requested that six barrels filled with his favorite Beaujolais be buried with him when he died.

 This Day in Wine History